British anti-invasion preparations of the Second World War: Coastal crust

 The areas most vulnerable to an invasion were the south and east coasts of England.
 In all, a total of 153 Emergency Coastal Batteries were constructed in 1940 in addition to the existing coastal artillery installations, to protect ports and likely landing places.
 They were fitted with whatever guns were available, which mainly came from naval vessels scrapped since the end of the First World War.
 These included 6 inch (152 mm), 5.5 inch (140 mm), 4.7 inch (120 mm) and 4 inch (102 mm) guns.
 Some had little ammunition, sometimes as few as ten rounds apiece.
 At Dover, two 14 inch (356 mm) guns known as Winnie and Pooh were employed.
 There were also a few land-based torpedo batteries.

 Beaches were blocked with entanglements of barbed wire, usually in the form of three coils of concertina wire fixed by metal posts, or a simple fence of straight wires supported on waist-high posts.
 The wire would also demarcate extensive minefields, with both anti-tank and anti-personnel mines on and behind the beaches.
 On many of the more remote beaches this combination of wire and mines represented the full extent of the passive defences.

 Portions of Romney Marsh, which was the planned invasion site of Operation Sea Lion, were flooded and there were plans to flood more of the Marsh if the invasion were to materialise.

 Piers, ideal for landing troops, and situated in large numbers along the south coast of England, were disassembled, blocked or otherwise destroyed.
 Many piers were not repaired until the late 1940s or early 1950s.

 Where a barrier to tanks was required, Admiralty scaffolding (also known as beach scaffolding or obstacle Z.1) was constructed.
-Essentially, this was a fence of scaffolding tubes 9 ft high and was placed at low water so that tanks could not get a good run at it.
+Essentially a fence of scaffolding tubes 9 ft high, the scaffolding was placed at low water so tanks could not get a good run at it.
 Admiralty scaffolding was deployed along hundreds of miles of vulnerable beaches.

 The beaches themselves were overlooked by pillboxes of various types.
-These were sometimes placed low down to get maximum advantage from enfilading fire, whereas others were placed high up making them much harder to capture.
+These were sometimes placed low down to get maximum advantage from enfilading fire, whereas others were elevated to resist capture.
 Searchlights were installed at the coast to illuminate the sea surface and the beaches for artillery fire.

 Many small islands and peninsulas were fortified to protect inlets and other strategic targets.
 In the Firth of Forth in east central Scotland, Inchgarvie was heavily fortified with several gun emplacements, which can still be seen.
 This provided invaluable defence from seaborne attacks on the Forth Bridge and Rosyth Dockyard, approximately a mile upstream from the bridge.
 Further out to sea, Inchmickery, 1.6 mi north of Edinburgh, was similarly fortified.
-The remnants of gun emplacements on the coast to the north, in North Queensferry, and south, in Dalmeny, of Inchmickery also remain.
+Remnants of gun emplacements on the coast to the north, in North Queensferry, and south, in Dalmeny, of Inchmickery also remain.